BergQuester/v8tr.github.io/_posts/2018-07-09-atomic-properties.md

 When dealing with POSIX locks, a rule of thumb is not to copy them and wrap in Swift APIs hiding implementation details.

+If you are interested in performance characteristics of discussed locking APIs, I recommend checking [Benchmarking Swift Locking APIs]({{ "/benchmarking-locking-apis/" | absolute_url }}).

 ---

 *I'd love to meet you in Twitter: [@V8tr](https://twitter.com/{{ site.author.twitter }}).
 And don't forget to share this article if you find it useful.*